Debt solutions

 Advantages

-- One monthly payment with no extra cost to you
+- One affordable monthly payment with no extra cost to you

 - Your home is not at risk because of the DPP

-- Payment breaks of up to six months if needed
+- Payment breaks of up to six months if your circumstances change

 Things to consider

-- You repay in full, so no debt is written off
+- You repay your debts in full, so no debt is written off

-- Repaying at an affordable rate takes longer
+- Repaying at an affordable rate usually means it takes longer

-- Affects your credit rating and access to credit
+- It will affect your credit rating and access to credit

-- If revoked, creditors can add backdated interest
+- If your DPP is revoked, creditors can add backdated interest and take action

 Frequently asked questions